Dragonfly: Distribution and diversity

 Dragonflies live on every continent except Antarctica.
 In contrast to the damselflies (Zygoptera), which tend to have restricted distributions, some genera and species are spread across continents.
 For example, the blue-eyed darner Rhionaeschna multicolor lives across North America, and in Central America; emperors Anax live throughout the Americas from as far north as Newfoundland to as far south as Bahia Blanca in Argentina, across Europe to central Asia, North Africa, and the Middle East.
 The globe skimmer Pantala flavescens is probably the most cosmopolitan, occurring on all continents in the warmer regions.
 Most Anisoptera species are tropical, with far fewer species in temperate regions.
+Rhionaeschna variegata, with populations on Tierra del Fuego, is the most southern known species of dragonfly or damselfly in the world.

 Some dragonflies, including libellulids and aeshnids, live in desert pools.
 In the Mojave Desert they are active in shade temperatures between 18 and 45 C; these dragonflies survive body temperatures fatal to individuals not adapted to that environment, even those of the same species.

 Dragonflies live from sea level up to the mountains, decreasing in species diversity with altitude.
 Their altitudinal limit is about 3700 m, represented by a species of Aeshna in the Pamirs.

 Dragonflies become scarce at higher latitudes.
 They are not native to Iceland, but individuals are occasionally swept in by strong winds, including a Hemianax ephippiger native to North Africa, and an unidentified darter species.
-In Kamchatka, only a few species of dragonfly including the treeline emerald Somatochlora arctica and some aeshnids such as Aeshna subarctica are found, possibly because of the low temperature of the lakes there.
+In Kamchatka, only a few species of dragonfly including the northern emerald Somatochlora arctica and some aeshnids such as Aeshna subarctica are found, possibly because of the low temperature of the lakes there.
 The treeline emerald also lives in northern Alaska, within the Arctic Circle, making it the most northerly of all dragonflies.